• Home

 Background:

-Patients undergoing periacetabular osteotomy (PAO) for symptomatic developmental dysplasia of the hip are usually young and active with high functional demands.
-Those who participate in sports seek surgical therapy to resume or maintain sports activities.
-There is little evidence regarding the postoperative level of activity and the extent to which sports activity changes after PAO both qualitatively and quantitatively.
+Patients undergoing periacetabular osteotomy (PAO) for symptomatic hip dysplasia are typically young and active individuals with high functional performance demands.
+Those involved in sports often pursue surgical therapy to resume or maintain their sports activities.
+However, there is limited evidence regarding the postoperative level of activity and the extent to which sports activity changes, both qualitatively and quantitatively, following PAO.

 Purpose:

-The aim of this study was to determine the change in activity level as measured using the University of California Los Angeles (UCLA) activity score and the changes in qualitative and quantitative sports activity.
+The aim of this study was to assess changes in activity level using the University of California Los Angeles (UCLA) activity score, along with the qualitative and quantitative sports activity changes postoperatively.

 Study Design: